 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > General > How Long Are Sugar Gliders Pregnant?
-Gestation Period & Reproduction
+Home > Rodents > How Long Are Sugar Gliders Pregnant?
+Vet-Approved Gestation Period & Reproduction Information

 How Long Are Sugar Gliders Pregnant?
-Gestation Period & Reproduction
+Vet-Approved Gestation Period & Reproduction Information

-The Sugar Glider is a nocturnal mammal that can live in the wilderness or captivity.
-If you have ever seen a Sugar Glider you already know how magnificent and breathtaking these small animals are.
-Like kangaroos, Sugar Gliders have a pouch to hold and feed their young until they grow up enough to become independent.
-Before the young gliders are safely snuggled in the pouch, the female Sugar Glider must give birth first.
-The period between conceiving and birth is called the gestation period, and in Sugar Gliders, it lasts between 15 and 17 days.
+The sugar glider is a nocturnal mammal and is often kept as a pocket pet.
+If you have ever seen a sugar glider you already know how magnificent and breathtaking these small animals are.
+Like kangaroos, sugar gliders have a pouch to hold and feed their young until they grow up enough to become independent.
+Before the young gliders are safely snuggled in the pouch, the female sugar glider must give birth first.
+The period between conception and birth is called the gestation period, and in sugar gliders, it lasts between 15 to 17 (average of 16) days.

 Sugar Glider General Information

-Sugar Gliders are small palm-sized animals between 9.5 and 12 inches long.
-Male gliders are slightly larger than females, weighing between 3.5 and 5.6 ounces, while females weigh between 2.8 and 4.5 ounces.
-The unique name of Sugar Gliders comes from their unique dietary choices, which include nectar and sweet sap, and their ability to glide through the air.
-Their exceptional skills include gliding an impressive length, covering around 165 feet in one trip.
+Sugar gliders are small palm-sized animals between 9.5 and 12 inches long.
+Male gliders are slightly larger than females.
+The unique name of sugar gliders comes from their unique dietary choices, which include nectar and sweet sap, and their ability to glide through the air.
+Their exceptional skills include gliding an impressive length, covering hundreds of feet in one “flight.”
 The “wings” that allow them to glide through the air are actually skin, stretched over the back ankle and fifth forefinger.
 They use their cute bushy tails to steer while flying.

 Sugar Gliders